-Tell us about your background and how that has had an influence on your work and on you as an artist.
+Tell us About your background and how you That Had an influence on your work and on you as an artist.

 The concept of the artist studio has a broad range of meanings in contemporary practice.
-Artists may spend much of their time in the actual studio, or they may spend very little time in it.
-Tell us about your individual studio practice and how it differs from or is the same as traditional notions of “being in the studio”.
+May Artists spend much of Their time in the actual studio, or May They spend very little time in it.
+Tell us About Your Individual studio practice and how it differs from or is the same as traditional notions of “being in the studio.“

-What roles do you find yourself playing that you may not have envisioned yourself in when you first started making art?
+What roles do you find yourself playing not Have That You May Envisioned in yourself When you first started making art?

 When do you find is the best time to make art?
-Do you set aside a specific time everyday or do you have to work whenever time allows?
+Do you Set Aside a specific time everyday or do you have to work Whenever Allows time?